 - Chinese: vegetable & tofu stir-fries over jasmine rice

-Note that you must be vigilant when ordering at Indian restaurants since undetectable amounts of dairy products can show up in almost anything.
-The situation is even worse at Mexican restaurants, which commonly cook their rice in chicken stock, and sometimes add lard to their beans.
+Ordering at Indian restaurants requires vigilance since undetectable amounts of dairy products can show up in almost anything.
+Mexican restaurants pose even greater problems, since they often cook their rice in chicken stock, and sometimes add lard to their beans.
 I therefore avoid eating at Mexican restaurants unless they make some visible effort to accommodate vegan customers.

-Chinese restaurants likewise rarely offers dependably vegan menu items, despite the fact that no cuisine relies more heavily on rice and vegetables.
+Chinese restaurants rarely offers dependably vegan menu items, despite the fact that no cuisine relies so heavily on rice and vegetables.
 Chicken stock and eggs hide in many dishes.
 Luckily, vegans who love Chinese food have a haven at the PF Chang’s chain.
-Their vegetarian menu actually features nothing but vegan food, if you look past the technicality that they use cane sugar in their dishes.
+Their vegetarian menu actually features nothing but vegan food, if you look past the technicality that they use cane sugar in some dishes.